 General coursework in MSW programs might include research and practice, psychopathology, ethical foundations, child welfare and more.
 Some degree programs may offer concentrations such as child and family services, health services, and management and planning.

 Upon completing their MSW, students can choose to pursue their Licensed Clinical Social Worker (LCSW) certification.
-Typically, the LCSW requires two years or 3,000 hours of supervised clinical hours beyond those already completed through an MSW program (BLS.gov, 2012).
+Typically, the LCSW requires a minimum of 2 years of supervised clinical experience after graduation (BLS.gov).
 Other LCSW requirements could include passing a state-administered exam or one offered by the Association of Social Work Boards, and possibly having prior Licensed Social Worker (LSW) certification.

 National career and salary outlook for social workers

-The BLS projects employment for social workers could grow by up to 25 percent nationally between 2010 and 2020, which is better than the national average growth for all occupations (14 percent).
-Demand is predicted to be even higher in two social work fields: health care as well as mental health and substance abuse.
-According to the BLS, the national median salary in 2011 for child, family and school social workers was $40,680, with the top ten percent earning up to $70,050 in 2011 and the lowest 10 percent earning up to $26,190 nationally in 2011.
+The BLS projects employment for social workers could grow by up to 11 percent nationally between 2018 and 2028, which is much faster than the national average growth for all occupations (5 percent).
+Demand is predicted to be even higher in two social work fields: health care social workers at 17% as well as mental health and substance abuse social workers at 18%.
+According to the BLS, Occupational Employment and Wages, May 2019, the national median salary in 2019 for child, family and school social workers was $47,390, with the top ten percent earning up to $78,230 in 2019 and the lowest 10 percent earning up to $30,870 nationally in 2019.

 Those interested in learning more about the field, including new legislation, resources, and professional development, can look for further information through the American Clinical Social Work Association, the Association of Social Work Boards and the National Association of Social Workers.
 Detailed salary and employment data can be found through the BLS Occupational Employment Statistics program.